tasneem-badar/tasneem-badar/README.md

 ### Hi there 👋

+I am an aspiring data analyst driven by a relentless curiosity to uncover hidden insights within complex datasets.
+I have hands-on experience building supervised and unsupervised machine learning models; my practical expertise includes developing models for classification, regression and clustering, allowing me to derive actionable insights and drive informed decision-making.
+Additionally, I possess proficiency in working with relational databases such as SQLite and non-relational databases like PyMongo.

 <!--
 **tasneem-badar/tasneem-badar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.